BryanBerger32/Data-in-Motion-Challenges/README.md

 # Data-in-Motion-Challenges
-Challenges in SQL, Python, and Data Visualizations via Data in Motion
+Challenges in SQL and Python via Data in Motion